webOSArchive/enyo2-bootplate/Enyo2onAndroid.md

     - Go to `chrome://inspect/#devices` in your Chrome-based browser
     - Launch your app from your Android device
     - Click "inspect" in the Chrome page where your app shows up
+- If the app crashes immediately upon launch, the Cordova platform bits went missing.
+Its an easy fix:
+    - Delete the `android` folder withing `cordova-wrapper/platforms`
+    - Re-run the build